KSUH: Programming

-KSUH broadcasts a mix of Korean language programming to the northern Seattle metropolitan area in a simulcast partnership with sister station KSUH (1450 AM).
+KSUH broadcasts a mix of Korean language programming to the northern Seattle metropolitan area in a simulcast partnership with a sister station in Everett, KWYZ (1230 AM).
 In addition to South Korean popular music (also known as "K-pop"), Radio Hankook airs up to six hours of daily talk radio programming, including local and South Korean news, information for recently-arrived immigrants from South Korea, and community affairs.
 Other programming includes a program for children in both Korean and English plus a short twice-daily show for all ages that aims to teach basic English language skills.

 History

 The beginning

-This station began regular broadcasting on December 1, 1951, with just 100 watts of power on a frequency of 1450 kHz.
-Licensed with call sign KAYE, the station was owned and operated by Clarence E. Wilson.
+This station began regular broadcasting on December 1, 1951, with 100 watts of power on a frequency of 1450 kHz.
+Licensed with call sign KPUY, the station was owned and operated by Clarence E. Wilson.
 By early 1953, KAYE had upgraded to 250 watt operation and Clarence E. Wilson took on P.D.
 Jackson as a partner in station ownership.